 The purpose of this page is to give you some practical information about the School of Music.
-Like any overview of a comprehensive program, it is incomplete.
 Please feel welcome to come to the Music Office for more information or answers to your questions.

 Applied Music Lessons

 Registration for lessons takes place through the Music Office; it is not handled through the registrar’s office and cannot be done online.
 Students must be registered for lessons by the beginning of each semester.
 Continuing students will arrange registration for lessons for the next term with their applied music instructor.

 All students registered for applied music are required to perform a jury examination as the final exam for applied music lessons.
 For more information, see the Jury Examination page.

 Recital performance options are available throughout the school year.
 Noon recitals, known as “Noonies,” see the Noon Recital Form, are held each Tuesday, typically beginning the second or third week of classes.
 (The first Noonies are usually devoted to special topics, such as working with an accompanist, preparing for auditions, managing time, etc. Performances normally begin in the sixth week.)
 There are also afternoon and evening recitals, chamber music concerts and ensemble performances.
 For more information, see the Recital Information link.

 The School of Music has a chapter of the student Music Educators National Conference.
 This organization has its principle focus on teaching and as such covers all areas of the music field.
 For more information on joining or subscribing to the Music Educators Journal please see Professor Pat Krueger.